ItsSimko/GoldenState-Core-Resources/README.md

 # About
 - This is the core resource the Golden State Fivem server used.
-Every line of code written by me!
+Every line of code written by me (Except where its not, credit in read me)!
 - Lots of work and hours went into these.
 I no longer play or create FiveM mods, however, can help!
 This where I learned to code after all.
 - Feel free to use it; do not resell it.
 Fork or make pull requests as needed.